Alaska House of Representatives: Terms and qualifications

 State representatives must be a qualified voter and resident of Alaska for no less than three years, and a resident of the district from which elected for one year immediately preceding filing for office.
 A state representative must be 21 years of age at the time the oath of office is taken.
 The Alaska House of Representatives may expel a member with the concurrence of two-thirds of the membership of the house.

 Legislative terms begin on the second Monday in January following a presidential election year and on the third Tuesday in January following a gubernatorial election.
 State representatives serve for terms of two years.

 Leadership

 The Speaker of the House presides over the House of Representatives.
 The Speaker is elected by the majority party caucus followed by confirmation of the full House through the passage of a House Resolution.
 In addition to presiding over the body, the Speaker is also the chief leadership position, and controls the flow of legislation and committee assignments.
 Other House leaders, such as the majority and minority leaders, are elected by their respective party caucuses relative to their party's strength in the chamber.

 Current composition

-The 23 member majority caucus consists of 19 Republicans, 2 independents and 2 Democrats from the Bush Caucus.
-The 16 member minority caucus consists of 12 Democrats, 3 independents and 1 Republican.
-Representative David Eastman is not a member of either caucus.
+The 21-member majority caucus consists of all 14 Democrats, all 5 Independents and 2 Republicans.
+The 19-member minority caucus consists of 19 Republicans.

 Past partisan compositions can be found on Political party strength in Alaska.